timothyrenner/svl/docs/index.md

 I do often write scripts for operational plots for these ML pipelines, but it's a lot of work.
 There's the verbosity of the plots themselves, plus I have to read the data myself, then I have to write the code for laying the plots out so they're visually coherent.
+Those scripts easily blow up to hundreds of lines of code.
 I found myself wishing there was some way for me to just write a plot like this:

 ```